Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Preliminaries

 \subsection{Partially ordered sets}

 A \emph{poset} is a set $P$ equipped with a partial order $\leq$.
 Let $P$ be a finite poset.
 We denote by $\Hasse(P)$ the Hasse diagram of $P$, that is, the set of vertices is $P$ and we draw an arrow $x \to y$ for $x,y\in P$ if and only if $x < y$ and there is no $z\in P$ such that $x < z < y$.
+In particular, $\Hasse(P)$ is acyclic.
 The \emph{incidence algebra} $k[P]$ of $P$ is defined to be the quotient of the path algebra of $\Hasse(P)$ over $k$ modulo the two-sided ideal generated by all the commutative relations.
-We say that $P$ is \emph{connected} if $\Hasse(P)$ is a connected quiver.
+In the rest of this paper, we assume that $P$ is \emph{connected} (i.e., $\Hasse(P)$ is a connected quiver) unless otherwise specified.
 In this case, the corresponding incidence algebra $k[P]$ is connected.

 Let $P$ be a finite poset and $k[P]$ be the incidence algebra of $P$.
 Then, the module category $\mod k[P]$ can be described in terms of a functor category as follows.
 Firstly, we regard $P$ as a category whose objects are elements of $P$, and morphisms are defined by relations in $P$, i.e., there is a unique morphism $a \to b$ for $a,b\in P$ if and only if $a\leq b$.
 We denote by ${\sf rep}_k(P)$ the category of (covariant) functors from $P$ to the category of finite dimensional vector spaces over $k$.
 More explicitly, objects and morphisms of this category are given as follows: An object $V$ of ${\sf rep}_k(P)$ is a correspondence such that \begin{enumerate} \item it associates an element $a\in P$ to a finite dimensional $k$-vector space $V_a$, and \item it associates a relation $a\leq b$ in $P$ to a $k$-linear map $V(a\leq b)$ from $V_a$ to $V_b$ in such a way that $V(a\leq a) = {\rm 1}_{V_a}$ and $V(b\leq c)\circ V(a\leq b) = V(a\leq c)$ for all $a,b,c\in P$. \end{enumerate} For $V$ in ${\sf rep}_k(P)$, the subset